2023 Una & Redcrosse Faerie Queene 1oz Silver BU Coin

 AN EXCITING NEW FOUR COIN SERIES BY JOEL ISKOWITZ

-The East India Company Collection’s new Faerie Queen coin series sees this epic medieval tale of honour, chivalry, love and virtue reimagined by one of the world’s leading coin designers, Joel Iskowitz.
+The East India Company Collection’s new Faerie Queene coin series sees this epic medieval tale of honour, chivalry, love and virtue reimagined by one of the world’s leading coin designers, Joel Iskowitz.

 First published in 1590, Edmund Spenser’s epic poem The Faerie Queene is a classic work of medieval English literature.
 At over 36,000 lines long, its six books contain one of the longest poems in the English language, believed to be an allegory of the life of Queen Elizabeth I.